 Case study 2:

-Unlike fixed-price contracts that are characterized by change requests, target-price contracts offer an incentive to both supplier and client to find efficiencies.
+Unlike fixed-price contracts that are characterised by change requests, target-price contracts offer an incentive to both supplier and client to find efficiencies.
 But they come at a cost.
 For the model to succeed, considerably more granularity is required to understand and manage cost detail.

 Technology enabled the automation of project estimation, invoicing and commercial management with suppliers, leading to a radical new commercial model that contributed to a total cost savings target of 18% sustained over a five-year period.